SHAQ: Incorporating Shapley Value Theory into Multi-Agent Q-Learning: Shapley Q-Learning

-In this section, we verify the rationality of Shapley-Bellman optimality equation and the interpretability of SHAQ, i.e., providing the reasons why Shapley-Bellman optimality equation is rational to be formulated and SHAQ is an interpretable value factorisation method for global reward game. \begin{theorem} The optimal Markov Shapley value is a solution in the Markov core under Markov convex game with the grand coalition. \end{theorem}
+In this section, we show the validity of SBOE and the interpretability of SHAQ, i.e., providing the reasons why SBOE is valid to be formulated and SHAQ is an interpretable value factorisation method for the global reward game. \begin{theorem} The optimal Markov Shapley value is a solution in the Markov core under Markov convex game with the grand coalition. \end{theorem}